 - Add cayenne pepper instead of white pepper for a different kind of heat.

-- Add 3/4 cup of chocolate chips or chunks for a delicious ginger chocolate cookie.
+- Add 3/4 cup chocolate chips or chunks for a delicious ginger chocolate cookie.

-- Add 3/4 cup of macadamia nuts, almonds, or cashews for a nutty flavor and extra texture.
-If needed, use sunflower seeds for a tree-nut-free cookie.
+- Add 3/4 cup macadamia nuts, almonds, or cashews for a nutty flavor and extra texture.
+If needed, use sunflower seeds for a cookie that's free of tree nuts.

 - Use turbinado sugar, rather than granulated, for even more sparkle and crunch.

-- Sprinkle with cinnamon sugar, rather than just straight up granulated, for an even spicer finish.
+- Sprinkle with cinnamon sugar, rather than just granulated, for an even spicier finish.

-- Scoop the cookies with a 1/4 cup ice cream scoop, rather than a 1 1/2 tablespoon one, and make jumbo gingerbread cookies.
+- Scoop the cookies with a 1/4-cup ice cream scoop, rather than one sized at 1 1/2 tablespoons, and make jumbo gingerbread cookies.